Overview

 A study of current New Zealand case law, legislation and policies relating to rights in property, boundary law and title to land (both freehold and Māori customary), particularly as they relate to surveyors and planners.

-SURV 306 provides exposure to a wide range of land and property law issues, with a strong focus on the analysis of case law arising from real disputes between land holders, boundary issues and property rights.
-These are the types of disputes often highlighted in "Neighbours from Hell" type programmes and for which professional surveyors regularly are called upon to mediate.
+SURV 306 is a core paper for the BSurv and BSc (Land Planning and Development).
+It provides exposure to a wide range of land and property law issues, with a strong focus on the analysis of case law arising from real disputes between landholders, boundary issues and property rights.
+Some of these are the types of disputes often highlighted in "Neighbours from Hell" type programmes and for which professional surveyors regularly are called upon to mediate.

 - Prerequisite